MoazAlaa7/sevendyne_hrms/README.md

 - Admin: username - admin , password - admin
 - Client: username - hrmsclient1 , password - password@123, hrmsclient1@example.com
 - Employee: username - employee1, password - password@123

+**Run the app**: python manage.py runserver 0.0.0.0:8000 Open your browser and type localhost:8000 and you will see the app running.
+Cheers!!!